 - Contentious Hard Fork: A contentious hard fork is a hard fork that is non-reversible and non-backward compatible.
 It usually happens when there is a disagreement within the community.
-The faction that disagrees goes on to fork the chain and implement the changes they want on their new chain.
+The faction that disagrees goes on to fork the chain and implement the changes they want on its new chain.
 Contentious Hard Forks usually result in a Chain Split.

 - Non-Contentious Hard Fork: A non-contentious hard fork is also a hard fork that is non-reversible and non-backward compatible.
-The difference being that a non-contentious hard fork is carried out to upgrade the protocol and contains consensus from all the nodes in the network.
+The difference is that a non-contentious hard fork is carried out to upgrade the protocol and contains consensus from all the nodes in the network.

-Well Known Forks in the Blockchain Ecosystem
+Well-Known Forks in the Blockchain Ecosystem

 BTC/BCH Hard Fork – Contentious Hard Fork